fiskaltrust/release-notes/middleware/middleware-1.3.40.md

 - _fiskaltrust.Middleware.Queue.MySQL v1.3.40_
 - _fiskaltrust.Middleware.Queue.SQLite v1.3.40

-## Feature: EF timeout command configurable for migration
+## Feature: Queue migration timeout is now configurable

 We have made possible to configure the migration timeout duration for queues.
 In some cases when performing a migration for a big queues the default timeout was not long enough leading to some errors.